Kargichauhan/Kargichauhan.github.io/_pages/blog.md

 ---
-layout: archive
-title: "Welcome to a world of ideas, insights, and stories."
-permalink: /blog/
+permalink: /blogs/
+title: "hahahahahaha2222"
 author_profile: true
 redirect_from:
+  - "/blog/"
-  - /blogs.html
+  - "/blogs.html"
 ---

 # My Creative Blog
 Welcome to a world of ideas, insights, and stories.